 Jesus entered a world of souls searching in darkness.
 When He arrived He brought light to the world and overcame the darkness.
 Those who desire the Light, follow it.
 When we follow Christ we leave a world of darkness for a world of light.

 See the Light.
 Follow the Light.
 The Hope and Light in this world of darkness is Jesus Christ.

 Learn more about the Light of Christ in the Gospel of John Chapter 12.
 Learn more about following Jesus Here.

-Click here to get the Visual Verse of the Day delivered to your email inbox.
-You will be blessed.
+Click the link to get a free outdoor devotional and The Visual Verse of the Day delivered to your email inbox.